stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 call.
-In case of our `main` function, we create and consume a list of length 10'000, so the call stack will hold at least 10'000 function calls before they are being invoked and the stack size is reduced again.
-This exceeds *node*'s stack size limit by far, hence the overflow error.
+In case of our `main` function, we create and consume a list of length 10'000, so the call stack will hold at least 10'000 function calls before they are being invoked and the stack's size is reduced again.
+This exceeds NodeJS's stack size limit by far, hence the overflow error.

 Now, before we look at a solution how to circumvent this issue,